Common Playground Equipment Names and Terms

 Every type of spinner works a little differently, even though they’re all based on the same principle.
 Some spinners can accommodate multiple kids, while others are meant for one.
 Some of the spinner types you may see include:

-One of the most important updates to the classic whirl is the inclusive whirl, which sits flush with the ground allowing for wheelchair users and others to get in on the fun.
+One of the most important updates to the classic whirl is the inclusive whirl, which sits flush with the ground allowing those who use wheelchairs and others to get in on the fun.

 When you’re planning a playground, it’s not just about the structures that kids will be wrangling.
 Adults have to sit somewhere too, and playgrounds need more than just play equipment to provide the best value to users.
 Site amenities include: